ironhack-labs/data-labs/module-1/pandas-project/your-code/README.md

 then drop the rows with invalid - if we can't confirm a shark was involved, the data can be removed.

+## Start over
+#### Question to answer:
+Given in the US, and given that the victom is Female, is a shark attack more likely to be reported as Provoked or Unprovoked?
+Does age of victim have anything to do with it?

+### Step 1 - Examine data for potential issues
+used .head() to visually inspect an extremely small subset of the data used .describe() method to get the column names and their datatypes used .isnull().sum() to review how many columns have null values (that pandas recognizes on first pass), and how many null values are present in those columns

+Curiously, the CSV file was only supposed to include 20 columns, and my raw_data dataframe had 24 columns.
+The extras were ['original order', 'Unnamed: 22', 'Unnamed: 23'] dropped these columns as a list of column names

+Dropped the following columns that did not add relevant data ['Case Number.1', 'Case Number.2', 'pdf', 'href formula', 'href']

+Bin the ages into Adolescent/Child, Adult, Senior at 0-18, 19-54, 55+
+I should do this AFTER I have dropped data

+### Step 2 - Subset the data by a condition

+I want to drop the rows that do not have either "provoked" or "unprovoked" as the Type of attack.
+Easier than dropping the rows, just filter/subset the data into a new dataframe!
+That dropped ~1,050 rows!

+Checking the null values following this subset:
+I see that Country still has 30 null values. will need to drop those.
+Sex has 227 Null values. drop those.
+Age has 1928 null values. drop the nulls before Binning them with pd.cut (wonder if the victim age is normally distributed. if not, possible reasons - age of victim not reported for the elderly? (that's my assumption/bias, check the DATA first). perhaps certain age ranges are more likely to be in areas where shark attacks are possible?)